Mauritania: Government and politics

 The Mauritanian Parliament is composed of a single chamber, the National Assembly.
-Composed of 157 members, representatives are elected for a five-year term in single-seat constituencies.
+Composed of 176 members, representatives are elected for a five-year term in single-seat constituencies.

-Until 2017, the parliament had an upper house, the Senate.
-The Senate had 56 members, 53 members elected for a six-year term by municipal councillors with one-third renewed every two years and 3 members elected by Mauritanians abroad.
-It was abolished in 2017, after a referendum.
+Until August 2017, the parliament had an upper house, the Senate.
+The Senate had 56 members, 53 members elected for a six-year term by municipal councilors with a third renewed every two years and three elected by Mauritanians abroad.
+It was abolished in 2017 after a referendum.
 President Mohamed Ould Abdel Aziz called for the referendum in August 2017 after the Senate rejected his proposals to change the constitution.

-The president of Mauritania is directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term).
-The last election was held on 22 June 2019, next scheduled for 22 June 2024.
-The prime minister is appointed by the president.
+Mauritania is a semi-presidential republic, where the President of Mauritania is directly elected by absolute majority popular vote in two rounds if needed for a five-year term (eligible for a second term).
+The last presidential election was held on 29 June 2024, with President Mohamed Ould Ghazouani winning re-election.
+The Prime Minister is appointed by the President.

+Military

+The Armed Forces of Mauritania are the defense force of the Islamic Republic of Mauritania, having an army, navy, air force, gendarmerie, and presidential guard.
+Other services include the National Guard and national police, though they both are subordinated to the Ministry of the Interior.
+As of 2018, the Mauritanian armed forces budget constituted 3.9% of the country's GDP.

+Hanena Ould Sidi is the current Defense Minister, and General Mohamed Val Ould Rayess Rayess is the current Chief of National Army Staff.
+Despite the small size it has participated in numerous conflicts in the past including Western Sahara War and Mauritania–Senegal Border War and is currently involved in Operation Enduring Freedom – Trans Sahara.

+Mauritania was ranked 95th of 163 most peaceful country in the world, according to the 2024 Global Peace Index.

 Administrative divisions

 The government bureaucracy is composed of traditional ministries, special agencies, and parastatal companies.
 The Ministry of Interior spearheads a system of regional governors and prefects modeled on the French system of local administration.
 Under this system, Mauritania is divided into 15 regions (wilaya or régions).

 Control is tightly concentrated in the executive branch of the central government, but a series of national and municipal elections since 1992 have produced limited decentralization.
 These regions are subdivided into 44 departments (moughataa).

-The regions and capital district (in alphabetical order) and their capitals are:
+The regions and capital district and their capitals are:

 Economy

 Despite being rich in natural resources, Mauritania has a low GDP.
 A majority of the population still depends on agriculture and livestock for a livelihood, even though most of the nomads and many subsistence farmers were forced into the cities by recurrent droughts in the 1970s and 1980s.
 Mauritania has extensive deposits of iron ore, which account for almost 50% of total exports.
-Gold and copper mining companies are opening mines in the interior.
+Gold and copper mining companies are opening mines in the interior such as Firawa mine.
+The country's gold production in 2015 is 9 metric tons.